 At the same time, the EDA Annual Convention is an excellent opportunity to network and meet colleagues, contractors, manufacturers, associations and other agents related to the demolition industry.

-The EDA Annual Convention 2010 was possible thanks to:
+The EDA Fall Convention 2010 was possible thanks to:

 Wednesday 8th September

-16.00 National Associations’ Senior Officers available for one-to-one meeting with sponsors
+16.00 – National Associations’ Senior Officers available for a one-to-one meeting with sponsors

 Thursday 9th September